xkeshav/color-collector/README.md

 - open VSCode, and go to extension panel from activity bar or type <kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>x</kbd>
 - search for `css color collector`
 - Click _Install_
-- reload the vscode if it is prompted
+- reload the vscode if it is prompted.

 ## How to Use